 Can I rent out my condo and do I have to pay tax?

-Unless restricted in the bylaws of the condominium (the adopted rules and regulations of the condo) a foreigner is free to rent out his unit.
-Only if it is considered operating a business of renting out properties in Thailand by a foreign investor the foreign owner would be restricted by the Foreign Business Act (list 3) and possible the Foreign Employment Act.
 A non-resident individual (foreigner in Thailand) is subject to tax only on assessable income from Thai sources, regardless of payment location.
-If the received rent is over 50,000 baht (year) it is subject to personal income tax (Revenue Code section 40 under 5) and over properties put to commercial use or rented out by the owner 'housing and land tax' must be paid.
+Rental income is subject to personal income tax (Revenue Code section 40 under 5) and over properties put to commercial use or rented out by the owner 'housing and land tax' must be paid.

 When I sell my condo do I have to pay taxes?